-The rest of my October pictures from Ocean Park Hong Kong.
-Featuring penguins, pandas, surly stingrays, and carnival rides.
+The rest of the pictures from Ocean Park weekend last month.
+Featuring penguins, pandas, surly stingrays, and frightful roller coasters.
 This is a long, picture-heavy post!

 Most travellers would know it by now, but I still have to say it.
 Ocean Park is huge.
 HUGE!
 I had a full day and no sticky schedule to stick to, and still I couldn’t cover all of the attractions by evening.
 This is one theme park that truly gives you value-for-money.
 It’s also a fantastic way to test how comfortable your travel boots really are.
 Regrettably, mine did not exactly pass the test with flying colours.

 Firstly, access information.
 How to get to Ocean Park Hong Kong.
 This premier amusement park has never been hard to reach but with the opening of the MTR South Island Line, it’s easier than ever.
 The park is but 3 minutes’ walk from MTR Ocean Park Station, with the station itself a 5-minute ride from Admiralty Station, the heart of Hong Kong Island.
 If you’ve pre-purchased your ticket online, there you go.
 10 am you’re finishing breakfast beside Queen’s Central.
 10.30 am, you’re exchanging stares with solemn mantas.

 About the Grand Aquarium, it’s a minute from the main entrance and in my opinion, the only “true” marine attraction of the Waterfront Segment nowadays.

 While that might sounds to be a downer, it’s actually the real attraction of Ocean Park.
 The rides and attractions, and rare animals exhibits within this theme park are that truly varied.
 Even if you hate fish, there are so many other things to enjoy.

 And … I don’t have any other decent pictures from within the Grand Aquarium because it’s such a difficult environment for photography!
 No matter how great your camera supposedly is with noise control. 😛